Behavioral ecology: Altruism and conflict in social insects

 Many insect species of the order Hymenoptera (bees, ants, wasps) are eusocial.
-Within the nests or hives of social insects, individuals engage in specialized tasks to ensure the survival of the colony.
+Within the nests or hives of social insects, individuals perform specialized tasks to ensure the colony's survival.
 Dramatic examples of these specializations include changes in body morphology or unique behaviors, such as the engorged bodies of the honeypot ant Myrmecocystus mexicanus or the waggle dance of honey bees and a wasp species, Vespula vulgaris.

 In many, but not all social insects, reproduction is monopolized by the queen of the colony.
 Due to the effects of a haplodiploid mating system, in which unfertilized eggs become male drones and fertilized eggs become worker females, average relatedness values between sister workers can be higher than those seen in humans or other eutherian mammals.
-This has led to the suggestion that kin selection may be a driving force in the evolution of eusociality, as individuals could provide cooperative care that establishes a favorable benefit to cost ratio (rB-c > 0).
+This has led to the suggestion that kin selection may be a driving force in the evolution of eusociality, as individuals could provide cooperative care that establishes a favorable benefit-to-cost ratio (rB-c > 0).
 However, not all social insects follow this rule.
 In the social wasp Polistes dominula, 35% of the nest mates are unrelated.
 In many other species, unrelated individuals only help the queen when no other options are present.
 In this case, subordinates work for unrelated queens even when other options may be present.
 No other social insect submits to unrelated queens in this way.
 This seemingly unfavorable behavior parallels some vertebrate systems.
 It is thought that this unrelated assistance is evidence of altruism in P. dominula.